Legendrian contact homology in the product of a punctured Riemann surface and the real line: Knot diagrams

 \subsection{Front diagrams}

 Let $K$ be a Legendrian knot in $P\times \R$.
-The flow $\phi^t_L$ along the Liouville vector field $L$ after time $t$ preserves the Legendrian isotopy class of $K$.
+The flow $\phi^t_L$ along the Liouville vector field $L$ (under its natural extension to $P\times \R$) after time $t$ preserves the Legendrian isotopy class of $K$.
 As $t$ tends to $-\infty$ any compact set tends to some small neighborhood of the union of the stable manifolds.
-In particular ,since the Liouville vector field $L$ is still attracting towards the origo, after a projection to $P$ the knot will consist of a part, called the \emph{central part}, lying in a small neighborhood $B(0,\epsilon)$ of the origo and several arcs going out through the handles and then returning to the central part.
+In particular ,since the Liouville vector field $L$ is still attracting towards the line over what was originally the origin of the disk, used to model $P$, after a projection to $P$ the knot will consist of a part, called the \emph{central part}, lying in a small neighborhood $B(0,\epsilon)$ of the origin and several arcs going out through the open handles and then returning to the central part.
 The height difference in our new coordinates (also called the action) also tends to zero above the central part as shown by the following lemma.